International Programmes 2025/2026

 Accommodation

-• Single and double rooms or rooms in apartments in which two to four students share a kitchen and a bathroom.
+• Single and double rooms or apartments shared by two to four students, with communal kitchens and bathrooms

 https://www.uni-wuerzburg.de/en/career/home/